kittycat-homes/rssc-intract/README.md

 set database url in config file to `postgres://username:password@localhost/database`

+when running for the first time, it will automatically set up the database if it exists!

 ## running
 when running from the command line and not specifying a config path [confy](https://crates.io/crates/confy) will automatically look for a config file from your default location.